elliothatch/fresh-socketio-router/README.md

 ### req.originalUrl
 This property is much like req.url; however, it retains the original request URL, allowing you to rewrite req.url freely for internal routing purposes.
-For example, the ìmountingî feature of app.use() will rewrite req.url to strip the mount point.
+For example, the ‚Äúmounting‚Äù feature of app.use() will rewrite req.url to strip the mount point.

 ### req.message